William Jackson – Composer & Choral Conductor 1815-1866

 So who was this man?

-One of the Masham parish clerks had bought a cheap old barrel organ (the old hurdy-gurdy type) with the ambition to restore it to working order again, but despite his efforts could only make it ‘scream, grunt or groan’.
+One of the local parish clerks had purchased a cheap old barrel organ (the old hurdy-gurdy type) with the plan to restore it to working order again, but despite his efforts could only make it ‘scream, grunt or groan’.
 Hearing that William might be able to help, the parish clerk took the barrel organ to William’s home.
 Promising to have it up and running in a week, William set to work.
 He was as good as his word and the old clerk was moved to tears by the old tunes the organ could now play.
-William was paid a gold sovereign for his work (a considerable sum in those days especially for such a young boy).
+William was paid a gold sovereign (a considerable sum in those days especially for such a young boy).

 Buoyed by success, William fancied he might be able to make a barrel organ, so he and his father set to work.
-Neither was skilled in woodwork but through a great deal of trial and error eventually they succeeded and within 4 months they had an instrument that would play 10 tunes.
-It was the wonder of the neighbourhood & people not only flocked from far and wide to hear it but sent their barrel organs to the Jacksons for repair.
+Neither was skilled in woodwork, but through a great deal of trial and error eventually they succeeded and within four months they had an instrument that would play ten tunes.
+It was the wonder of the neighbourhood, and people not only flocked from far and wide to hear it but sent their barrel organs to the Jacksons for repair.

 William next set his sights on making a 5-stop finger organ, something he yearned to possess but couldn’t afford to buy.
 His brother bought him a set of keys from an old harpsichord and before long William had constructed an organ.
 He didn’t know how to play it properly though, so taught himself, begged some loose sheet cathedral music and practised daily – in his work breaks and in the evening.
 By this time William was working full-time as a miller and also in the fields during the summer.